aws-samples/aws-eda-slurm-cluster/docs/config.md

 Optional

+**Note**: Starting with ParallelCluster 3.10.0, you should use slurm/ParallelClusterConfig/[Slurmdbd](#slurmdbd) instead of slurm/ParallelClusterConfig/Database.
+You cannot have both parameters.

 Configure the Slurm database to use with the cluster.

 This is created independently of the cluster so that the same database can be used with multiple clusters.

+See [Create ParallelCluster Slurm Database](../deployment-prerequisites#create-parallelcluster-slurm-database) on the deployment prerequisites page.

-The easiest way to do this is to use the [CloudFormation template provided by ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_07_slurm-accounting-v3.html#slurm-accounting-db-stack-v3) and then to just pass the name of the stack in [DatabaseStackName](#databasestackname).
+If you used the [CloudFormation template provided by ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_07_slurm-accounting-v3.html#slurm-accounting-db-stack-v3), then the easiest way to configure it is to pass the name of the stack in slurm/ParallelClusterConfig/Database/[DatabaseStackName](#databasestackname).
-All of the other parameters will be pulled from the stack.
+All of the other parameters will be pulled from the outputs of the stack.

 See the [ParallelCluster documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html#Scheduling-v3-SlurmSettings-Database).